NL33/electron-git/znext.md

      --currently saved in git-on-word.js.
 But this won't work well--this means that every time someone opens up a project window, it will remove the work trees.
 What if they are viewing old versions, and then open up a new project window.
 This will remove the trees for those old versions.
 That will cause an error.
      --this should be associated with any time the app starts up.
 For this, create an invisible window on startup, run this script, then close the window when its done.
 --don't show "view saved versions" on main screen if don't have old versions.
 So, check if there is a git file in the directory before showing this.
+--if you have main window, then view old version window. and remove main window, can old version window still be there?
+--git doesn't track empty directories.
+So when view old versions the old files won't be there (worktree won't track them).
+Info here: https://stackoverflow.com/questions/7229885/what-are-the-differences-between-gitignore-and-gitkeep.
+Maybe just have to leave as is and provide explanation for now.